A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Final remarks

 which in the original variables is equivalent to,

-Hence, for a large initial velocity (absolute value), there are concentrations at the origin.
-For $c=0$, the result is one sided, that is, a sufficiently large negative initial velocity (flow pointing towards origin) would lead to concentrations at the origin.
-This concentration is completely avoided for $N\geq 2$, wherein the Poisson forcing turns out to be sufficient.
+Hence, sufficiently large initial velocity (in absolute value) leads to concentration at the origin.
+When $c=0$, the condition becomes one sided: a sufficiently large negative initial velocity (corresponding to flow pointing towards origin) triggers concentration.

-In this work, we make a subsequent important discovery that, in multi-D, the subcritical region can contain arbitrarily large initial velocities.
-In other words, no matter how large the initial velocity is (positive or negative), one can have a region in the phase plane of initial density and gradient of velocity, that corresponds to all-time-existence of the solution.
+This behavior is in stark contrast with the case $N\geq 2$, wherein the Poisson forcing completely suppresses such concentrations.
+Moreover, recent works \cite{CS23,R23} show that the four dimensional case is quite different from the others.
+In the present paper, we make an important further observation: for $N=4$, the subcritical region contains initial data with arbitrarily large velocities.
+In other words, no matter how large the initial velocity is (positive or negative), there always exists a region in the phase plane of the initial density and gradient of velocity guaranteeing global-in-time smooth solutions.

-Moreover, we are hopeful that our techniques can be applied to other systems such as Euler-Poisson-alignment and Euler-Poisson with swirl.
-However, we leave that for future studies.
+Finally, we expect that the techniques introduced here can be extended to other models, such as the Euler–Poisson–alignment system and the Euler–Poisson equations with swirl.
+We leave these investigations for future work.